rebelsky/sams-assorted-musings-reflections/registration-2023Fa-round-two.md

 In Education ...

-* EDU-295-01, _Special TOpic: Mapping Racial Trauma_.
+* EDU-295-01, _Special Topic: Mapping Racial Trauma_.

 In English ...